Why your brand should consider adapting to local markets

 The culture you grow up in shapes what feels natural and obvious.
 And in branding, that can lead to choices that make perfect sense in one market and miss the mark entirely in another.

 In Western markets, the image of a piggy bank immediately comes to mind when thinking about savings.
 It is a familiar symbol in that context, which makes it an easy visual choice for a campaign.
 But familiarity can become a blind spot.
-In markets where the animal itself carries a different meaning, that same image sends a very different signal.
-The intention behind it may be entirely positive.
-The symbol undermines it.
+Just think about: what would that same image evoke in Muslim-majority markets?

 Cultural intelligence as a strategic skill